 While lids can be made from various materials including metal, plastic, wood, or ceramic, depending on the container they are meant to cover, caps are typically made from plastic, metal, or rubber.
 This is because caps need to be durable yet flexible enough to form a tight seal, preserving...

-The highest part of an arch.
-Cap (nautical) A collar of iron or wood used in joining spars, as the mast and the topmast, the bowsprit and the jib boom; also, a covering of tarred canvas at the end of a rope.
-1 Crown The upper range of facets in a rose diamond.
-Cap (geometry...
+(nautical) A collar of iron or wood used in joining spars, as the mast and the topmast, the bowsprit and the jib boom; also, a covering of tarred canvas at the end of a rope.
+Cup To supply with cups of wine.
+Cup us, till the world go round.
+Cap (geometry) A portion of a ...